ezraroi/Human-AI-Collab/output/concepts.md

 [Theoretical] Domain: CognitiveScience, System Role: Mechanism, Temporal: Dynamic, Operational Flags: Core

 The **felt state of being cognitively stretched but still able to think**.
-It is the “just-right” epistemic friction where Difficulty / Identity Stakes (D) slightly exceed Capacity (C) in the presence of adequate scaffolding, so the human remains the active driver of meaning-making.
+It is the ‘just-right’ epistemic friction where **Difficulty (D)** slightly exceeds Capacity (C) in the presence of adequate scaffolding, so the human remains the active driver of meaning-making.
 **System Role**
 - Marks that the system is operating inside a **workable ZPD** rather than in collapse (too little tension) or overwhelm (too much).
 - Signals that the human, not the AI, is doing the core symbolic work (authorship preserved).